 In class, I enjoy doing exposés, which make me improve my English and how to talk in public.
 I also loved meeting my classmates and friends, with whom I can share ideas, assignments, etc.

 What difference has higher education made to your life?

 It has improved my quality of life because the more you know, the more you are able to apply your knowledge in your daily life.
 I ended up noticing that the knowledge acquired at the higher level becomes more practical and prepares better for the job search.
 It has also positively impacted my social life because I can now interact with all classes and age groups with respect to my field of study.
 I have also noticed how important transport is in today's world.

 What challenges did you face in accessing higher education?

-What difference could the UNHCR Opportunities portal make to refugees seeking higher education opportunities?
+What difference could the UNHCR Opportunities portal make to refugees seeking higher education?

 The Opportunities portal aims to support the Global Compact on Refugees’ objectives of expanding third country solutions for refugees and alleviating some of the pressures on hosting countries.
 UNHCR and partners aim to ensure that 15 percent of young refugee women and men can access the benefits of higher education by the year 2030 (#15by30).
-The portal covers about 20 programs offered in over 60 countries and the service provided and program are always verified independently by UNHCR.
+The portal covers about 20 programmes offered in over 60 countries, and the services provided and programmes are always verified independently by UNHCR.
 Find out more about the portal here.